Research on moving to Mexico fraught with pitfalls

 - Sonora -

-Most of us would guess a big difference between living in Alexandria, Virginia, a few metro stops from Washington, DC and Richmond, Virginia, the capital of the Confederacy, only two hours away.
+Most of us would guess a big difference between living in Alexandria, Virginia, a few metro stops from Washington, DC with quite violent areas, and Richmond, Virginia only two hours away.

 Even within the same city, we may not worry too much about crime even 10 miles away from our homes in the U.S. but worry about violence in even the same state if we are considering moving or visiting Mexico.